S3-working-group/s3-practical-guide/src/governance/governance-backlog.md

 ## Governance Backlog

-The governance backlog is a prioritized list of agenda items a circle needs to deal with:
+The governance backlog is a prioritized list of items (drivers) that require or may benefit from a group decision.

-* tensions to process
+* decisions to make
-* proposals
+* proposals to create and consider
 * agreements for review
-* selections to roles
+* selecting people for roles
 * upcoming effectiveness reviews
-* other agenda items